What Are The Differences Between Compounds And Mixtures

 • Mixtures: Mixtures are formed by simply mixing substances together.
 There's no chemical reaction involved, and no new substance is created.
 You can mix sand and gravel in a bucket, and it's still just sand and gravel.

 • Compounds: Compounds are formed through chemical reactions that involve the making or breaking of chemical bonds.
 This process usually involves a change in energy, such as the release of heat or light.
-For example, when you burn magnesium ribbon in air, it reacts with oxygen to form magnesium oxide, a white powder.
+To give you an idea, when you burn magnesium ribbon in air, it reacts with oxygen to form magnesium oxide, a white powder.
 This reaction releases heat and light.

 3. Try to Separate the Components:

 • Mixtures: You can separate the components of a mixture using physical methods, such as filtration, evaporation, or magnetism.
-For example, you can separate iron filings from sand using a magnet.
+Here's one way to look at it: you can separate iron filings from sand using a magnet.

 • Compounds: Separating a compound into its constituent elements requires chemical reactions.
 Physical methods won't work.
 You can't simply filter water to get hydrogen and oxygen; you need to use electrolysis.